prettier/prettier/README.md

 Prettier CLI will ignore files located in `node_modules` directory.
 To opt-out from this behavior use `--with-node-modules` flag.

-In the future we will have better support for formatting whole projects.

 If you're worried that Prettier will change the correctness of your code, add `--debug-check` to the command.
 This will cause Prettier to print an error message if it detects that code correctness might have changed.
 Note that `--write` cannot be used with `--debug-check`.